 If other families produce my ideas and I can just sell the result of those ideas to my family members, thus paying such production with the money of my family to the members of the other families, I am delivering my knowledge, spreading my ideas and, so importantly, giving my family’s money.
 It does not matter how cheap the product becomes per unit thanks to the other families.
 In the long run and at a very large scale, my family will be losing control over a huge amount of money.
 And consequently, I will, regardless if in the meantime I eventually become very rich.
-That money is consistently required to be transfered from my family (the only mass market that exists for my value-added products) to the other families (the only massive producers).
+That money is consistently required to be transfered from my family (the only mass market that essentially exists for my value-added products) to the other families (the only massive producers).
 The one we completely depend on to keep prices relatively low.
-So, there is neither fresh money – just debt – nor substantial benefits reaped for us as a family group within the knowleded based economy as it is necessarily linked to the manufacture sphere.
-On the contrary, I may become richer thanks to that new knowledge and technology but at the expense of my own people and current market – therefore to be replaced sooner or later.
+So, there is neither fresh money – just debt – nor substantial benefits reaped for us, as a family group, within the knowleded based economy.
+Because that money it is necessarily linked to the manufacture sphere.

 Here is the big contradiction of our Western society and economy.
 Just sustainable if we think in terms of a new and true global market.
 Not just global economy, but market.

-Will be the planet ready for such a new scale of predator?
+However, will be the planet ready for such a new scale of human-predator?